avis-md/avis/docs/foreword.rst

 Foreword
 ========

-AViS (pronounced ayy-vis or エイヴィス) is an analysis and visualization application for Molecular Dynamics Simulations.
+AViS (pronounced ayy-vis) is an analysis and visualization application for Molecular Dynamics Simulations.
 It is written by me (Pua Kai).
 The program is written under the C++11 and OpenGL3.3 standard.

 AViS is based on a fork of ChokoLait C++ game engine library, also written by me.